cylc/cylc-flow/doc/src/suite-config.rst

 the right if they are doing anything interesting (submitted, running, failed).

-:num:`fig-namespaces` illustrates successive expansion of nested task families in the *namespaces* example suite.
+:numref:`fig-namespaces` illustrates successive expansion of nested task families in the *namespaces* example suite.

 .. todo::

-   Create sub-figures if possible: for now hacked as separate figures with link to first, and caption on final, displayed figure.
+   Create sub-figures if possible: for now hacked as separate figures with link and caption on final displayed figure.

-.. _fig-namespaces:

 .. figure:: graphics/png/orig/inherit-2.png
    :align: center